diego898/diego898.github.io/toi.md

 published: true
 ---

-These are some (contiously updated) notes/resources on the topics/concepts that I find intellectually stimulating.
+These are some notes/resources on the topics/concepts that I find intellectually stimulating.
+Most of the topics overlap, some heavily, as do the resources.

 ## Algorithmic Information Theory